ThereisnoAdekunle/ANOMA-Simulated-INTENT-CENTRIC-PREDICTION-MARKET/README.md

 # ANOMA-Simulated-INTENT-CENTRIC-PREDICTION-MARKET

-Here’s a clean README.md draft you can drop straight into your repo 👇

-⸻

 🔮 Anoma Intent-Centric Prediction Market (Simulation Demo)

 This project is a simulation of an intent-centric prediction market built on the design principles of Anoma.